|1963-1964 Syracuse Orangemen|

 Coach: Fred Lewis

 The Orangemen would bring notice that things were changing with the Syracuse squad when they played in the Hurricane Classic in December.
 Defensive ace Sam Penceal helped to slow down Princeton's All-American Bill Bradley, as the Orangemen would beat the highly rated Tigers.
 The next night the Orangemen would face the Miami Hurricanes and their All-American Rick Barry.
-Richards would miss the game due to illness, but Bing would respond with 29 points, and seldom used Bob Murray would score 16, as the Orangemen would beat the Hurricanes and win the tournament.
+Richards would miss the game due to illness, but Bing would respond with 29 points, and seldom used Bob Murray would score 16, including the game winner in overtime, as the Orangemen would beat the Hurricanes and win the tournament.

 The Orangemen would struggle as the new year started, losing three in a row to St. Johns, LaSalle and Army, the last two by a combined total of three points.
 They would then win six straight, and eleven of their last fourteen games to finish the season at 17-8, the best season since 1956-57.
 With the top eight players returning for the following season, including Bing and Richards, fans were eager to see what was next.